-3rd person, a 14-year-old, charged in shooting that injured 9-year-old girl in Robeson County
+Mom gives update after 9-year-old Pembroke girl injured by gunfire released from hospital

-PEMBROKE, N.C.
-(WTVD) -- A third person has been charged in the shooting that injured a 9-year-old girl and her mother in Robeson County last weekend.
+Meanwhile, a third person has been charged in the shooting that injured Estrella Sosa and her mother, Retona Sosa, in Robeson County last weekend.

 The Robeson County Sheriff's Office said a 14-year-old turned himself in on charges of assault with a deadly weapon with intent to kill inflicting serious injury, assault with a deadly weapon inflicting serious injury, felony conspiracy and discharging a weapon into an occupied vehicle.